 This project focuses activities within 10 communities by supporting 50 farmers to cultivate an additional 40 acres of spices and other non-timber forest products.
 More than 200 collectors are trained to sustainably collect about 60 MT of selected wild-harvested medicinal plants.
 Direct jobs are created for 250 farmers/collectors (100 women and 150 men) with income of over $232,000 generated.

-Illustrated posters about good production practices, by crop: Each poster is a two-sided PDF intended for A3-sized paper, with a production calendar and photographs to illustrate good and bad practices, from nursery site selection to postharvest practices.
+Illustrated posters about good production and harvest practices, by crop: Each poster is a two-sided PDF intended for A3-sized paper, with a production calendar and photographs to illustrate good and bad practices, from nursery site selection to postharvest practices.